Stochastic kinetics reveal imperative role of anisotropic interfacial tension to determine morphology and evolution of nucleated droplets in nematogenic films: Results

-To understand the role of elastic anisotropy on the evolution, the growth and decay of average scalar uniaxial and biaxial order for a fixed $L_1$ is depicted in panel(E).
-Sigmoidal profile of $\langle S\rangle$ in the upper panel with higher intermediate slope between two smaller slopes at early and late stage of the kinetics is a typical characteristic of nucleation followed by growth process.
-For $\kappa=-1$, time before $t<10^3$ can be identified as the pre-nucleation stage, where subcritical nuclei generated by the thermal fluctuations shrinks to zero, while $t>10^3$ denote the emergence of supercritical nuclei and growth by agglomeration.
-Finally, saturation of $\langle S\rangle$ for $t>3\times10^3$ corresponds to the late stage defect anti-defect annealing process.
-It takes longer to nucleate for an increasing $\kappa$ from negative to a considerable positive value, attributing to the incremental surface energy and hence higher barrier height even for a shallow quench.
-Therefore the number of nucleated droplets reduce for higher surface anisotropy.
-The fractional change $x(t) (0<x<1)$ and the function $Y = ln[-ln\{1-x(t)\}]$ is computed from the profile of $\langle S\rangle$.
-Upper panel(G) displays fit to the JMAK equation(\ref{eq:JMAK}) with the intermediate slope, sketched with dashed grey lines with scaling exponent $m>2$ for all values of $\kappa$, indicating to a breakdown of the simple theory and inapplicability of CNT description.
-Biaxiality $\langle T\rangle$ in the lower panel decreases in a step process as the nematic phase is approached.
-A nonzero biaxiality at equilibrium conveys departure from purely uniaxial nematic medium, however the value decreases for increasing $\kappa$.
-For $\kappa\gg0$, $\langle T\rangle$ attains a maximum between a step decrease, that is related to the coalescence of biaxial rings presented in fig.[\ref{fig:INmorph}(L)].
+To understand the role of $\kappa$ in the kinetics, the growth and decay of average uniaxial and biaxial ordering for small $L_1$ are depicted in panel (E).
+The sigmoidal profile of $\langle S\rangle$ in the upper panel with higher intermediate slope inbetween two smaller slopes at early and late stages of the kinetics is a typical characteristic of nucleation followed by a growth process.
+For $\kappa=-1$, $t<10^3$ is identified as the pre-nucleation stage where subcritical nuclei shrink to zero, while $t>10^3$ denote the emergence of the supercritical nucleus and growth by agglomeration.
+Finally, the saturation of $\langle S\rangle$ for $t>3\times10^3$ corresponds to the defect annealing process.
+As anticipated, the nucleation time is prolonged for increasing $\kappa$, resulting from increased surface energy and hence a higher barrier height.
+Thus the number of droplets decreases for higher surface anisotropy.
+The fraction of the stable phase, $x(t) (0<x<1)$ and the function $Y = ln[-ln\{1-x(t)\}]$ are computed from the profile of $\langle S\rangle$ and fits to the JMAK equation(\ref{eq:JMAK}) are displayed in the upper panel of (G).
+The intermediate slope indicated by the dashed grey lines with scaling exponent $m>2$ indicates a breakdown of the simple theory and inapplicability of a CNT description. $\langle B_2\rangle$ in the lower panel of (E) decreases in a step fashion as the nematic phase is approached.
+A nonzero biaxiality at equilibrium conveys a departure from a purely uniaxial nematic film, with the magnitude of $\langle B_2\rangle$ decreasing with increasing $\kappa$. $\langle B_2\rangle$ attains an intermediate maximum before a step decrease for $\kappa\gg0$.
+This is related to the coalescence of the biaxial rings shown in fig.[\ref{fig:INmorph}(L)].